Rules of Court

 24. Bonds

-No attorney, officer or attaché of the Court, nor any member of his or her immediate family on his or
+No attorney, officer or attaché of the Court, nor any member of his or her immediate family on his or her behalf shall furnish bail or surety, or be received such bail or surety in any civil or criminal matter.

 25. Jury